Choosing between Kestra and n8n for workflow automation comes down to five questions:

 Kestra's open-source edition is free with unlimited usage; commercial tiers are per-instance with annual contracts (pricing requires contacting sales). n8n's Community Edition is free for self-hosting; cloud plans start at €20/month for 2,500 executions, with a 50-step workflow counting as one execution.

-ZoomInfo uses custom-quoted pricing based on seats and credits, with ZoomInfo Lite available as a permanent free tier with 10 monthly export credits.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite provides a permanent free tier with 10 monthly export credits.

 Which platform has the largest community and ecosystem?